 Toxic candles may be keeping your heart sick.
 According to a new study in Environmental Health Perspectives, a daily squirt of air freshener or a few hours around a burning scented candle every day could be doing irreparable damage to your heart.
 The findings were based on a long-running Swiss study on air pollution, and lung and heart diseases that involved adults over age 50.
 The 581 adults involved in the study filled out questionnaires based on their use of cleaning products, air fresheners and other household products, and then underwent 24-hour electrocardiograms so the researchers could monitor something called heart rate variability, a marker of cardiovascular health.(4)

 Xenoestrogens are synthetic chemicals that mimic or interfere with estrogen in our bodies.
 They form a subset of a broader group of chemicals known as endocrine disruptors.
 Exposure to xenoestrogens, have been linked to obesity, breast, colon and ovarian cancers and to decreased testosterone levels, prostate cancer, and lowered sperm count in men.

 Phthalates are endocrine disruptors.
 They are chemicals found in cosmetics, scented candles, and plastics and can increase the risk of developing type 2 diabetes.
 According to a 2012 study, individuals with higher phthalate levels had roughly twice the risk of developing diabetes compared to those with lower levels.(2) Using these products can interrupt our ability to loose weight.(3)

-Conclusion- Have a Happy Holiday this year without the added Toxic Scents!
+Conclusion- Choose to live without toxic scents.
 Avoid cheap and expensive perfumes, candles and non-organic skin care products posing as having therapeutic properties.
 Choose organic essential oils instead.
 Your wellness is determined by far more than your genes.